ifeelsam/todo-repo/README.md

 # basic readme app

-if you want to contribute in this it means that you too free in your life
+if you want to contribute in this it means that you're too free in your life